 Here, we view the cycle time distribution of cards that match the combinations defined in the criteria in the form of a histogram.
 We can also apply other filter criteria like Cycle time Units and start and end columns to render the histogram as per our requirement.

-For criteria, we can set the Unit of Measurement either in Days, Weeks or Months.
+For criteria, we can set the Unit of Measurement either in Days, Weeks, or Months.
 The Cycle Time will be interpreted as per the unit selected here.
-We can also specify the Start and End Column which are used as a range under which all the cards matching to the combinations (in our example, it is Customer Defect: Critical, Customer Defect: High, Defect: Critical, and Defect: High) are considered for the cycle time histogram.
+We can also specify the Start and End Columns which are used as a range under which all the cards match the combinations (in our example, it is Customer Defect: Critical, Customer Defect: High, Defect: Critical, and Defect: High) are considered for the cycle time histogram.

 Each data point on the chart shows the number of cards having a certain cycle time.
 The line builds up by joining all the data points and accumulating all the cards that have been archived with various cycle time buckets.

-For example, in the image below, hovering over the first data point from the left shows there are 12 cards that have an average cycle time of 9.5 days.
+For example, in the image below, hovering over the first data point from the left shows that 12 cards have an average cycle time of 9.5 days.

-When we hover over the second data point (from the left), it shows there are 10 cards having an average cycle time of 19 days and there are total of 22 cards (12 cards from the previous data point + 10 cards of the current data point).
+When we hover over the second data point (from the left), it shows that 10 cards have an average cycle time of 19 days and there are a total of 22 cards (12 cards from the previous data point + 10 cards from the current data point).